-Core Issue Identified Recommendation Timescale for Resp Progress Principle Implementation Officer Developing the capability of the entity's leadership and other individuals Councillor / employee development / training - where operational training is delivered, its impact is not always captured Where Councillor and employee development / training activity takes place, information should be collected on an on-going basis to help inform future activity and assess the impact on attendees.
+Core Principle Issue Identified Recommendation Timescale for Implementation Resp Officer Progress Developing the capability of the entity's leadership and other individuals Councillor / employee development / training - where operational training is delivered, its impact is not always captured Where Councillor and employee development / training activity takes place, information should be collected on an on-going basis to help inform future activity and assess the impact on attendees.
 September 2017 Senior Lead -Standards & Improvemen t Planning Scheduled to be completed during 2018/19 Training programme agreed with WLGA for Summer 2018.
 Newly Elected members may require further training on the work of the CSC Design and contribute to a national training programme for newly elected members.
 September 2017 Senior Lead -Strategy, Leadership & Workforce Reform Scheduled to be completed during 2018/19 Training programme agreed with WLGA for Summer 2018.
 Managing risks and performance through robust internal control and strong public financial management Information Management - no update is reported setting out the CSC's work and performance in this area.
 The CSC should report on a periodic basis, for example annually, its work and performance around Information Management and provide opportunity for review and scrutiny by the Joint Education Committee.
-June 2018 Head of Data, Quality & Intelligence Unit •
+June 2018 Head of Data, Quality & Intelligence Unit CSC report to the March 2018 Joint Committee in respect of the Information Management Policy.